FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 #### 2.2.2 Provisioning Keys and Certificates

 For provisioning keys and certificates, this project utilizes the [ESP Secure Certificate Manager](https://github.com/espressif/esp_secure_cert_mgr).
-This requires that a partition on the ESP32-C3 be written to with these credentials.
+This requires that the `esp_secure_cert` partition on the ESP32-C3 be written.
 To generate and write this partition, follow these steps:

 1. Open the ESP-IDF Terminal/Command Prompt
-    1. **Visual Studio Code users**
+    1. **Visual Studio Code Users**
         1. Click **View** at the top.
         2. Click **Command Palette** in the dropdown menu.
         3. Search for `ESP-IDF: Open ESP-IDF Terminal` and select the command.